 - Clip from “Tale of Two Kitties” (video)

 - Bugs are tracked via Fossil VCS tickets (link)

 - Unladen Swallow and Dead Parrot just didn't seem to work

 Table Of Contents

-TweetyPy will run on any system with Python 3.61 and Qt52.
+TweetyPy will run on any system with Python 3.6 or newer1 and Qt52.
 TweetyPy is available from the PyPi “Cheese Shop”3 which will be updated with each minor-version release.
 These releases — as well as the most recent development code — can also be obtained directly from the Fossil VCS source4.
 Once Python 3.6 is on your system, TweetyPy can be installed directly from PyPi via pip:

 pip install tweetypy

 Alternatively, TweetyPy can be installed from sources retrieved from PyPi or Fossil with the following command from within the top-level directory of the source files: